 If you don't make a selection within 31 days of the date the Claims Administrator notifies you, the Claims Administrator will select a single Network Physician for you.

-If you do not use the selected Network Physician, Benefits will not be paid.
+If you do not use the selected Network Physician, Covered Health Care Services will be paid as Out-of-Network Benefits.

 Travel and Lodging (For Travel and Lodging related to complex medical conditions see Clinical Programs And Resources)